 You need at least one of each resource for each cat, though adding an extra is always a good idea.
 This is particularly true for litter boxes!
 A good rule of thumb is one litter box per cat plus one extra and at least one on each floor of the house.
 The litter boxes especially should be spread out and not all put in one location.

+The first step to introducing cats is actually avoiding having the cats meet too early.
 Bring your new cat home in their carrier and directly to their safe room.
 Do not try to carry the cat in without a carrier or introduce the cat to the other cats in the carrier.
-This can be extremely scary for the new cat!
-Covering the carrier with a towel sprayed with pheromone spray may help the new cat so they don't see any other cats while helping them stay calm.
+This can be extremely scary for the new cat.
+Covering the carrier with a towel sprayed with pheromone spray may help the new cat so they don’t see any other cats while helping them stay calm.

 Set the new cat’s carrier down in their room and allow them to decide if they want to get out or not.
 Never force a cat out and there is no need to do anything like showing your cat where their box is.
 Let them remain in control.
 The new cat may run and hide.
 That’s okay!
 Let them settle in.

 You may want to leave the cat alone in the room for a while to settle in and explore.
 You can go in to give them food and check their water if needed.
-Eventually, you can go in and sit quietly in the room, preferably on the floor or at the cat's level.
-Let the cat come to your and initiate contact.
-You can offer a few fingers, but present them at a distance without shoving them in the cat's face.
+Eventually, you can go in and sit quietly in the room, preferably on the floor or at the cat’s level.
+Let the cat come to you and initiate contact.
+You can offer a finger, but present it at a distance without shoving it in the cat’s face.
 The cat may sniff you, but be cautious about petting them right away.
 Start out petting only their chin and cheeks at first for a brief moment if the cat lets you.